wesleyandrade05/ling227final/README.md

 # LING 227 FINAL PROJECT - Multilingual News Articles Similarity

-This Github contains the code and documentation from the Final Project developed by Wesley Andrade and Lasse van den Berg on Yale's Class LING 227 of Spring 2023.
+This GitHub repository contains the code and documentation from the Final Project developed by Wesley Andrade and Lasse van den Berg on Yale's Class LING 227 of Spring 2023.
 Our goal was to reproduce, according to the context of the class, the [Task 8](https://competitions.codalab.org/competitions/33835#learn_the_details-task-results) proposed on the SemEval 2022.
 A thorough description of the task can be found on the provided link.
 The general approaches that the participants took during the competition and the results obtained can be found on this [paper](https://aclanthology.org/2022.semeval-1.155.pdf).

 Our approach was to use a pre-trained BERT model through a bi-encoder architecture, where each newspaper article would go through a BERT encoder and have its embedding generated.
 Then, we combined the two embeddings into features and used two Decision Trees Regressors ([LGBM](https://lightgbm.readthedocs.io/en/v3.3.2/) and [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html)) to obtain the respective score.